 An Excimer laser is a further, safety minded approach, amongst others.
 We outline the main options here as we should but treatment for every child is unique.

-We offer consultation and treatment across a range of days, or hours, at clinics in Chelsea and Barnet.
-A consultant dermatologist, experienced in and trained in children’s dermatology will be available at either.
+We offer consultation and treatment on a range of days, or hours, at an established London clinic.
+A consultant dermatologist, experienced in and trained in children’s dermatology will be responsible for care.

 Vitiligo and similar pigmentation conditions do not tend to have a magical, 100% cure.
 Much can still be achieved with time and commitment, all our staff will provide both.